French Hotel Barges Vacations Cruises Tours Charters Barging in France England Scotland Ireland Holland Germany Italy BargeCharters.com

 Keukenhof's season runs from late March through late May.
 Daffodils, crocus, and narcissi are on display when the gardens open in March, with tulips making their appearance a few weeks later.
 Hyacinths appear around mid-April and stay in bloom for several weeks.
 If you time your visit for the last half of April, you're likely to catch some of everything blooming at once.

-The following information is from the Hotel Barge Adagio (ex-Savoir Faire):
+The following information is from the retired hotel barge Savoir Faire:

 If you only visit Amsterdam once in your life, make sure your visit coincides with April 30th.
 Queen's Day is the annual Dutch national holiday in honour of the late Queen Juliana's birthday.